ddan9/get2pic/README.md

 #### Description:

-Also known as GET2Pic, GPT2Pic, ChatGPT2Pic, SVG2Pic
+Also known as GET2Pic, GPT2Pic, ChatGPT2Pic, SVG2Pic, Gen2Pic

-This is a simple mini service that allows you to draw pictures in ChatGPT (default GPT-3 model, free to use).
 Due to the fact that ChatGPT uses Markdown to format its output, you can make it output various images, and you can also teach it to draw on its own.
 It understands the SVG format very well.
-SVG is the same XML.
+SVG is the same XML

+This is a simple mini service that allows you to draw pictures in ChatGPT (default GPT-3 model, free to use).
 This service is designed so that ChatGPT does not have to encode the SVG image code in base64 for the Data URI itself, because at this stage, he was very stupid and as a result the image could not be displayed at all.
+The script receives an encoded string with the SVG code of the future file by GET request "image" and either generates and displays the resulting image, or downloads it

 Prompt examples will be below

 **[ ! ] IMPORTANT:** You must firstly set up the service on your server, and then edit the prompt by inserting the name of your site